Lower Dolpo Trek - 18 Days

 Today you will cross another pass.
 To get to Baga La Pass you have to walk a difficult path.
 Once again, the view from the top of the desert pass, with Mt.
 Kanjirowa in the distance and the snow-capped mountains is breathtaking.
 After a while, the Lower Dolpo trekking route reaches Dajok Thang where you will spend the night.
 You will spend the night in a tea house.

 The Lower Dolpo trekking trail passes mostly through the high mountain greenery and lush pine trees.
-You will arrive at Ringmo village, a Tibetan settlement located in the Dolpo region, following a hike that is relatively less challenging than the previous day's trek.
-Overnight at a tea house in Ringmo village.
+You will arrive at Ringmo village, a Tibetan settlement located in the Dolpo region, following a trek that is relatively less challenging than the previous day's trek.

 Wake up early and enjoy a delicious breakfast.
 Then the Lower Dolpo trekking trail leads to Phoksundo Lake at an altitude of 3,611 meters.
 This lake is the most attractive place in Dolpo.
 During the trip, you can visit a yak caravan and a local monastery.
 Upon reaching Phoksundo Lake, you will be greeted by a breathtaking setting.
 Today you will spend the night near the lake.
 You will spend the night in a tea house.